Some people aren’t diagnosed with dyslexia until after they finish high school.

 Different tests are used to measure reading and related skills in adults.

-If your young-adult child finished high school but still struggles with reading, he may be wondering, “Do I have dyslexia?”
+Adults who have finished high school but who still struggle with reading may be wondering, “Do I have dyslexia?”
 The same is true for parents who struggle with reading and

 A surprising number of adults have dyslexia that was not diagnosed while they were in school.

 Steven Spielberg and Cher

 are some of the most famous examples.
 Signs of dyslexia in adults include:

 Reading slowly and with great effort

 Avoiding reading aloud and rarely reading for pleasure

 Having poor spelling